damionas/Chatbot-with-Azure/README.md

 # Chatbot-with-Azure

-I created this Chatbot as a consulatancy project for Bannie Cakes to interate with people interested in her products
+I created this Chatbot as a consulatancy project for Red30 to interate with people interested in her products and its description

 #5 steps i took